Copyright - Equisafety Ltd v Woof Wear Ltd

 Comment

 Although Mr Karet considered all aspects of Equisafety's case scrupulously, it is hard not to have some sympathy with Ms Fletcher.
-She was a litigant person and was against a very able and experienced advocate who had been at the bar even longer than me.
+She was a litigant in person and was against a very able and experienced advocate who had been at the bar even longer than me.
 This was not her first time in the Intellectual Property Enterprise Court.
 She had represented Equisafety in Equisafety Ltd v Battle, Hayward And Bower Ltd [2023] EWHC 1821 (IPEC) (21 July 2023) which I discussed in Pecuniary Remedies - Equisafety Ltd v Battle, Hayward and Bower Ltd. on 25 Feb 2024.
 Mr Karet noted at para [8] of his judgment that Ms Fletcher was proud of her company and the range of items that it offered.
 He also acknowledged at [57] that she genuinely considered that she had created a valuable market segment in high-vis apparel for riders and that her products deserved copyright protection.
 He noted in para [2] that there was no claim for unregistered design right infringement and perhaps she would have fared better if she had.

 The judgment is nevertheless to be welcomed for its analysis of both the common law and the EU case law on artistic craftsmanship and is likely to be cited frequently for that reason.
 Anyone wishing to discuss this article may call me on 020 7404 5252 during normal UK business hours or send me a message on my contact form.